d-ramasamy/Data-Science-Notebook-Development-Task/README.md

 Hypothesis to be tested: “Housing and rental prices in five major cities on the United States’ west coast are correlated”.

-Google colab file where the code should be implemented will be shared with you.
+Google colab file where the code should be implemented will be shared separately with you.